 Fourth Degree members compose a brotherhood united in their dedication to patriotism enlightened by the Catholic faith.
 The patriotic spirit of every Knights of Columbus member can be enhanced if he chooses to join the Fourth Degree.
 To effectively celebrate and perpetuate patriotism, the Fourth Degree constantly seeks additional members.
 Therefore we encourage Third Degree Knights to take the patriotic degree of the order.
 Only about ten percent of all knights attain the rank of fourth degree and thus earn the title of Sir Knight.

 Father Andrew Doherty Assembly was chartered by the Supreme Council of the Knights of Columbus on October27, 1957 with meetings held in West Palm Beach.
 Even at that time the assemby extended from Lake Worth to Jupiter, much as we do today.
-The assembly had been active for sixty years as of October of 2017, shortly after Columbus day.
+The assembly has been active for over sixty years.
 Our meetings are generally held on the fourth Tuesday of the month at 7:30 PM.
 Members come from councils 2075 in West Palm Beach, 3393 in Lake Worth, 4999 in Palm beach Gardens, 6988 also in Palm Beach Gardens, 8419 in Wellington, 11669 in Lantana, and 12322 on Singer Island, so we are a geographically diverse group.Traveling fourth degree knights from other assemblies are also welcome to attend our meetings.

 Emblem of the Patriotic Degree